 Disc mulchers terminate a wider area of growth in one fell swoop.
 The disc has higher productivity potential than the drum due to its ability to clear an expansive area quickly.

 Skid steer disc mulchers don’t require a motor adjustment before use, unlike the drum mulcher.
 Disc mulchers work with a variety of flow loaders without needing to adjust the motor each time.
-All you need to do is attach the disc mulcher to the loader and connect couplers to start clearing growth.
+All you need to do is attach the tree mulcher to the loader and connect couplers to start clearing growth.
 Additionally, disc mulcher teeth can be rotated and resharpened if they’re made of steel—providing a longer service life.

 If you’re looking to save some money, disc mulchers are generally more affordable than drums.
 Most disc mulchers are cheaper and have a more significant cut width.
 Rut Manufacturing offers dependable disc mulchers that are not only efficient but also economical.